Uemon Ikeda: Exhibitions

 The event was organized by the Italy Japan Foundation, chaired by Ambassador Umberto Vattani, in collaboration with the Municipality of Venice, the support of the Venice International University, the support of the Ca 'Foscari University, and the patronage of the Ministry of Foreign Affairs, of the Italian Embassy in Japan and the Japanese Embassy in Italy, as well as the Municipality of Venice and the Venice Metro on the Island of San Servolo, home to the Venice International University.

 Ikeda's work was supported by critics Masaaki Iseki, director of the Tokyo Metropolitan Teien Art Museum, by Simonetta Lux and by Carlos Spartacus.
+From 2007 to today he collaborates with the Studio Marta Bianchi - InEvoluzionet.